Perdue vs. Ossoff on health care: Where they stand

 "Obamacare is running off the rails, and we have to do something to make sure people with pre-existing conditions are protected no matter what," Perdue said in a statement at the time.

+"Senator Perdue always has and will support protecting healthcare for those with pre-existing conditions, period," Perdue spokesman John Burke said in a statement to Fox News on Friday.
+"Jon Ossoff is pushing a socialized healthcare plan that would increase medical costs, leave us with fewer doctors, and close hospitals during an unprecedented global pandemic.
+It is the height of hypocrisy for Ossoff to criticize Senator Perdue, who has secured billions of dollars in COVID-19 healthcare assistance for Georgians while he spent months opposing the Senator's efforts to do so."

-He's also slammed Ossoff over the fact he's welcomed support from Sanders, alluding that Ossoff may be disingenuous when he says he would not vote to ban private health insurance.
+Perdue has also slammed Ossoff over the fact he's welcomed support from Sanders, alluding that Ossoff may be disingenuous when he says he would not vote to ban private health insurance.

 CLICK HERE TO GET THE FOX NEWS APP